Main Content

 View Full Bio

-Jacob Juntunen, Associate Professor of Dramatic Theory, Criticism, and Playwriting
+Jacob Juntunen, Professor, Dramatic Theory, Criticism, and Playwriting

 Jacob Juntunen is a playwright and theatre scholar whose work focuses on theatre’s role in forming national imagined communities, paying particular attention to marginality.